 Introduction to Linux Split Command

-In the Linux operating system, the split command is used to divide or split the large files into small file size.
-As per the requirement, we can provide or define the number of lines available in the split file.
+In the Linux operating system, the split command is used to divide or split the large files into small file sizes.
+We can provide or define the number of lines available in the split file per the requirement.
 But by default, there are 1000 lines available in the split file.
 When we are creating any split file, the prefix will be PREFIXaa, PREFIXab, PREFIXac, and further on.
-The initial prefix will start with the letter “x”.
+The initial prefix will start with the letter “x.”
 Generally, the split command is used for the huge log or archival data.

 Syntax: